favstats/peRspective/README.md

 occured so that we can check what went wrong\!

 Finally, there is one last argument: `verbose = TRUE`.
-Enable this argument and you will receive beautiful terminal output that guides along the way, showing you errors and text scores as you go.
+Enable this argument and thanks to [`crayon`](https://github.com/r-lib/crayon) you will receive beautiful console output that guides you along the way, showing you errors and text scores as you go.

 ``` r
 text_sample %>%